GeorginaCarlisle/inspiring-young-writers/README.md

 ##### Developer links (footer)

 Every page contains a footer with my name and contact links, as the developer who created this platform, and the year the platform was created.
 On larger screens extra info is given to say that the platform was created for 'educational purposes only'.
-Clear and easy to access links to take the user to my LinkedIn and GitHub with links opening in a new tab.
+Clear and easy to access links to take the user to my LinkedIn and GitHub with links opening in a new tab (user story 7).

 ![screenshot of the footer as seen on mobile screens](documentation/features//footer-mobile.PNG)